EliseAtkinson/Qualtrics-Switchboard-Survey/README.md

 If you use the Switchboard Survey in your research, please cite:
 Atkinson, E., et al. The Switchboard Survey: The Solution to Tracking Personal Links Across Qualtrics Surveys.
 (Manuscript in review).
-* Confirm all Endpoint Surveys have been published after code changes.